Read Up on Alaska

-We know that it's always nice to read a couple books about the area you'll be visiting - so we've listed a few of our favorites here for you.
-Hope you'll enjoy them!
+We know that it’s always nice to read a few books about the area you’ll be visiting, so we’ve listed a few of our favorites here for you.
+Hope you’ll enjoy them!

 Alaska abounds in natural wonders, and this field guide is as interesting as the world it describes.
 Filled with both amazing and amusing true-life tales about Northwest plants and animals, this uncommon field guide will appeal to the casual observer and the avid naturalist alike.

-The Thousand Mile War: World War II in Alaska and the Aleutians, by Brian Garfield
+The Thousand Mile War: World War II in Alaska and the Aleutians

 Acclaimed historian Douglas Brinkley offers a riveting, expansive look at the past and present battle to preserve Alaska’s wilderness.
 Not merely a record of Alaska’s past, Quiet World is a compelling call-to-arms for sustainability, conservationism, and conscientious environmental stewardship.